Diffuser (thermodynamics)

 A diffuser is "a device for reducing the velocity and increasing the static pressure of a fluid passing through a system”.
 The fluid's static pressure rise as it passes through a duct is commonly referred to as pressure recovery.
 In contrast, a nozzle is used to increase the discharge velocity and lower the pressure of a fluid passing through it.

 Frictional effects during analysis can sometimes be important, but usually they are neglected.
 Ducts containing fluids flowing at low velocity can usually be analyzed using Bernoulli's principle.
 Analyzing ducts flowing at higher velocities with Mach numbers in excess of 0.3 usually require compressible flow relations.

 A typical subsonic diffuser is a duct that increases in area in the direction of flow.
 As the area increases, fluid velocity decreases, and static pressure rises.

-Supersonic Diffusers
+Supersonic diffusers

 A supersonic diffuser is a duct that decreases in area in the direction of flow which causes the fluid temperature, pressure, and density to increase, and velocity to decrease.
 These changes occur because the fluid is compressible.
 Shock waves may also play an important role in a supersonic diffuser.

 Applications

 Diffusers are very common in heating, ventilating, and air-conditioning systems.
-Diffusers are used on both all-air and air-water HVAC systems, as part of room air distribution subsystems, and serve several purposes:
+Diffusers are used in both all-air and air-water HVAC systems, as part of room air distribution subsystems, and serve several purposes: